 So why does your credit score help your financial freedom goals?
 Well, when you have a better credit score you can also get better deals for mortgages, credit cards and loans.
 That means that you could be paying less in interest and saving yourself £1,000s over time.
 Not only that, but when you get started with Loqbox you can actually work towards your goals while using a proven way of growing your credit score.

-With Loqbox Grow, you can build your credit score just by paying your £2.50 a week Loqbox membership.
-And with Loqbox Save, all you have to do is set your savings goal and we will report your payments to all three Credit Reference Agencies to help boost your credit score!
+You can build your credit score just by paying your £2.50 a week Loqbox membership.
+And with Loqbox's savings tool, all you have to do is set your savings goal and we will report your payments to all three Credit Reference Agencies to help boost your credit score!

 Improvements to your credit score are not guaranteed.